irsbugs/pdp11-code/README.md

 d 1010 000101
 d 1012 177566

-echo Do the same as above but move te number 102 octal. i.e. letter B. d 1014 105737 d 1016 177564 d 1020 100375
+echo Do the same as above but move the number 102 octal. i.e. letter B. d 1014 105737 d 1016 177564 d 1020 100375